gracebodur/mgbportfolio/README.md

-# Marie Grace Bodur Portfoliio
+# Marie Grace Bodur Portfolio

 ###
-I wasn't happy with my professional portfolio being a hard-coded to the static personal site I built while working on my full-stack web development classes.
-While I've been job hunting, I've been building this site as a side project, and diving into aspects of front-end I love.
+ While I've been job hunting, freelancing and interning I've been building this site as a side project, and diving into aspects of front-end I love.
 It's built in React and CSS, incorporating react-reveal and react-scroll.
 This was the first project I deployed with Vercel and it was a breeze!

 ## Available Scripts